-The data set is NDVI data of long time series acquired by NOAA's Advanced Very High Resolution Radiometer (AVHRR) sensor.
-The time range of the data set is from 1982 to 2015.
-In order to remove the noise in NDVI data, maximum synthesis and multi-sensor contrast correction are carried out.
-A NDVI image is synthesized every half month.
-The data set is widely used in the analysis of long-term vegetation change trend.
+The data set is NDVI data of long time series acquired by SeaWiFS.
+The time range of the data set is from September 1997 to 2007.
+In order to remove the noise in NDVI data, the maximum synthesis is carried out.
+A NDVI image is synthesized every 15 days.
 The data set is cut out from the global data set, so as to carry out the research and analysis of the source areas of the three rivers separately.
-The data format of this data set is GeoTIFF with spatial resolution of 8 km and temporal resolution of 2 weeks, ranging from 1982 to 2015.
-Data transfer coefficient is 10000, NDVI = ND/10000.
+The data format of this data set is geotiff, spatial resolution is 4 km, temporal resolution is 15 days, time range: 256 days in 1997 to 365 days in 2007.